Well, congratulations, you’ve come to the right place.

 Try to build in a direction with fewer players.

-More space = more control.
+More space is more control here.

 You’ve learned about in-game things.